Chinatown, Philadelphia: 20th century

 In the following years, Chinatown consisted of ethnic Chinese businesses clustered around the 900 block of Race Street.

 Prior to the mid-1960s, it consisted of several restaurants and one grocery store.

 In the mid-1960s, large numbers of families began moving to Chinatown.
 During various periods of urban renewal, starting in the 1960s, portions of Chinatown were razed for the construction of the Vine Street Expressway and the Pennsylvania Convention Center.
 The Philadelphia Chinatown Development Corporation was formed in 1968.
 This gave community and business leaders more say in matters of local development.

 In the late 1990s, the Philadelphia Phillies baseball team was hoping to build a new ballpark in downtown Philadelphia to replace the aging Veterans Stadium in South Philadelphia.
 Several locations were considered, including 12th and Vine Streets, just north of the Vine Street Expressway.
 The Philadelphia Chinatown Development Corporation mounted an intense opposition to the ballpark plans.
 Residents were concerned that the ballpark would destroy Chinatown.
 The PCDC staged protests and rallies that united neighborhood groups, religious, labor, ethnic, and political groups.
 Eventually the Phillies built Citizens Bank Park at the South Philadelphia Sports Complex, which opened in 2004.
 In years leading up to 1998, businesses catering to other immigrants from East and Southeast Asian countries, like South Korea, Thailand, and Vietnam, opened in Chinatown.

 By 1998, community leaders had taken a property bounded by 8th Street, 9th Street, Callowhill, and Vine in order to establish a US$7 million townhome complex called Hing Wah Yuen.

 21st century

 In 2012, a plan to build the Eastern Tower Community Center (renamed "Crane Chinatown" since Nov 2018) was approved by the city council.
 Construction of this prominent community center began in August 2017.
 The official opening and dedication ceremony was held on November 8, 2019.
+On December 19th 2024 the Philadelphia City council voted to approve a stadium to be built a block away from Chinatown, but the NBA Philadelphia 76ers decided to not build there.
+The team decided remain in the city's sports stadium district instead.